DPS 2016 GCSE Results Summary

 60% of all results were ‘B’ or higher

 399 GCSE subjects taken in all

 73% of pupils passed the 5 English Baccalaureate subjects

 (Full GCSE courses only. ¹ includes English and Maths)

 Note: These results are currently ‘raw’ and may be amended should any appeals procedures be successful.

-- This was also the first year that pupils studied for their ECDL ITQ level 2 Information Technology qualification.
-All students, 100% of cohort, passed each of the 4 exam units to achieve the equivalent of a GCSE ‘B’ grade with many candidates averaging over 90% in their modular results.
+- This was the second year that pupils studied for their ECDL ITQ level 2 Information Technology qualification.
+All students, 100% of cohort, passed each of the 4 exam units to achieve the equivalent of a GCSE ‘B’ grade or better with over 70% of candidates achieving Distinctions or ‘Distinction*’s.

 - GCSE ‘Added Value’ (GCSE grades relative to CATS predictors) is once again expected to be real feature for a number of pupils once further analysis has taken place.